get-woke/woke/README.md

 ## TODO

 * Benchmarking
-* Tests
   * What happens when run on a large repo?
 * More rules

 ## Resources